 Whether the décor is vintage or sleek, the lighting bright or delightfully dim, and the clientele international, local, or both, there’s nothing quite like kicking back at a bar and enjoying the smooth sophistication of a cocktail.

-We’ve stirred up some of the best places in Sonoma County where the barkeeps mix cutting-edge drinks and cocktails, but also know the value of a beloved Negroni and Martini.
-Here is a selection of some favorite Sonoma County bars from Underwood in Graton, to The Saloon in Glen Ellen to Willi’s Wine Bar in Santa Rosa.
+We’ve stirred up a top-shelf selection of Sonoma County bars, where the barkeeps mix cutting-edge drinks and cocktails, but also know the value of a beloved Negroni and Martini.
+Cheers!

 From its roots as an apple cannery center, Graton morphed into a dynamic destination when, in 1995, Matthew Greenbaum and Sally Spittles opened Willow Wood Market Café, followed by the sexy, speakeasy-style Underwood Bar & Bistro.

 This led the transformation of the town into what Wine Spectator has described as, “New York’s East Village meets Wine Country in this hip gathering spot for local elite winemakers and wine travelers alike.”

 Wine and spirits guy Frank Dice creates classic tributes such as the Lulu (named for owner Sally), blending a long pour of Junipero gin with lime and tonic; and delights like an Old Havana Sidecar of Germain-Robin Old Havana brandy, Cointreau, and fresh lemon.

 Stark’s Steak & Seafood, Santa Rosa

 From the dark, clubby lounge rooms, to the vintage neon sign shining from the rooftop like a beacon in the night, classic steakhouse fare mixes with a modern culinary approach at Stark’s in downtown Santa Rosa’s Historic Railroad Square.